 CSHL has taken part in numerous plant genome sequencing projects including Arabidopsis, rice, sorghum and maize, as well as epigenomic sequencing and profiling.
 We are part of the iPlant Cyberinfrastructure consortium and the Long Island Biofuels Alliance.
 The Laboratory owns 12 acres of farmland nearby called Uplands Farm.
 Here, an expert staff raises maize, tomato and Arabidopsis plants for study.

-Plant Biology researchers at CSHL:
+Plant Biology researchers at CSHL:Jackson, David (Professor)

 Plant development; stem cell signaling; genomics and imaging